lalithmanokar/cloud-sf-extension-cap-sample/README.md

    `cf deploy cloud-cap-xf-sf_0.0.1.mtar`

-### Step 3: Setting up SuccessFactors system
+### Step 4: Setting up SuccessFactors system

 In this step, you will configure the successFactors system to send message to the Enterprise Messaging service on Cloud platform.

 1. Login to the sf demo instance.

     username: sfadmin
-	password: It will be provided to you in the mail that you receive on requesting for demo instance.
+	password: `<It will be provided to you in the mail that you receive on requesting for demo instance. >`

 2. Setting Outbound OAuth Configurations.
 In this step, the credentials required to send messages to the Enterprise Messaging service are set.